readium/webpub-manifest/README.md

 ## Content Documents

-Contents documents are the resources listed in the `spine` collection of a Web Publication.
+Contents documents are the resources listed in the `readingOrder` collection of a Web Publication.

 Any text, image, video or audio format that can be opened in a Web browser is a valid content document format.